eclipse-ee4j/cargotracker/README.md

 _NOTE: OL currently cannot search for JDBC drivers using variable substitution.
 The user will be required to manually change the HSQL DB .jar file path in the server.xml to their unique file path in order for the application to start._

 You can safely ignore the shrinkwrap features warning and the AggregateObjectMapping nested foreign key warning, as these don’t affect the application functionality.

 * The application should start without any additional errors and you can view it at http://localhost:8080/cargo-tracker.

+To set up in Eclipse, follow these steps:

+* Set up Java SE 8, Java SE 11 or Java SE 17, [Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/) and [Payara 5](https://www.payara.fish/downloads/).
+You will also need to set up [Payara Tools](https://marketplace.eclipse.org/content/payara-tools) in Eclipse.
+* Import this code in Eclipse as a Maven project, Eclipse will do the rest for you.
+Proceed with clean/building the application.
+* After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 5.

 ## Exploring the Application